Formats and Guidelines

 Meeting Format

 We are planning an in-person meeting with an online component to be as inclusive as possible.
-Participants will be able to benefit from 5 days packed with scientific sessions, plenaries, courses, seminars and other exhibitor and networking events.
+Participants will be able to benefit from five days packed with scientific sessions, plenaries, courses, seminars and other exhibitor and networking events.

 There will be no live-streaming component offered.